How to Convert a Blu-ray to H.264 Video File Format on Mac

 Open the program on your machine and once you've inserted the Blu-ray disc into the drive, the software should be able to read all of your BD content.

 Once the disk loaded, the titles along with subtitles and audio tracks are listed on the window, like the screenshot shown below:

 Step 2: Select an output format that's FCPX can read

 If you are an experienced user, you may have some idea for the video quality and be ready to control over it.
 Accordingly, this utility gives you the chance to get it out.

-Press the PEN icon located in the upper right corner of the selected format and this will bring up a Profile Settings window.
+Press the settings button located in the lower centert of the screen and this will bring up a Profile Settings window.
 From there you're able to adjust the audio and video parameters for the resulting video.
 Bit rate, aspect ratio, frame rate, sample rate, and channels are all changeable separately.

 Tip: You could keep original quality "1920*1080" in the Resolution box.

 If you aren't sure whether the tweaks you made is suitable, we recommend you leave the original settings alone and click OK to save the settings and back to main interface.

 Step 3: Start Converting Blu-ray into selected format for Final Cut Pro X